ehmatthes/pcc_2e/beyond_pcc/extracting_from_excel.md

 ## Accessing Data in a Worksheet

 We want to access the actual data in a specific worksheet.
-To do this, we grab the worksheet we're interested in, and then extract the data from all rows in the worksheet:
+To do this we grab the worksheet we're interested in, and then extract the data from all rows in the worksheet:

 ```python
 from openpyxl import load_workbook